CAT Tool Overview

 - The display includes the source term, the translation, the definition, and any notes.

 - Hover over the information icon to view more detail including the part of speech, the Glossary name, the timestamp the entry was last modified and any custom field information (if applicable).

-- To insert the Glossary entry, click the downward arrow.
+- To insert the Glossary entry into the target string, click the downward arrow.

 Glossary terms are underlined with a dotted black line.
 To view the Glossary entry details, hover over the term.

-- To insert a glossary term in the target segment, click insert
+- To insert a Glossary term in the target string, click insert

 Next to the tabs are the action buttons that impact the translations and state of the Job.
 Depending on the workflow step you enter the CAT Tool on, you may see two or three action buttons.